aridofflimits/Web-Phishing-Detection/README.md

 ### 10. **Encode 'Category' Column**
 The 'Category' column in the URL and HTML dataframes is encoded into numerical values using Label Encoding.

-12. **Split Datasets Into Training and Testing Sets**: The URL and HTML datasets are split into training and testing sets, with 80% of the data used for training and 20% used for testing.
+### 11. **Split Datasets Into Training and Testing Sets**
+The URL and HTML datasets are split into training and testing sets, with 80% of the data used for training and 20% used for testing.